phoddie/node-red-mcu/readme.md

 ### Challenging Dependencies
 Several nodes use [JSONata](https://jsonata.org), a query language for JSON.
 This looks like a substantial effort to support and is perhaps impractical on a constrained embedded device.
 Fortunately, it seems like the Function object can do the same, just less conveniently.

-The Template node uses [mustache.js](https://mustache.github.io) for powerful string substitution.
-Like JSONata, this could be impractical to support on embedded.
-A small subset is probably straightforward to support, if that would be useful.

 The JSON node has an option to use [JSON Schema](http://json-schema.org/draft/2020-12/json-schema-validation.html) for validation.